- Undergraduate

 Nov 13, 2023 | by Betsy Vereckey

-Dartmouth Engineering's Geoffrey Parker, Hutchinson '68A Professor of Engineering Innovation and director of the Master of Engineering Management (MEM) program, has been ranked in the Thinkers50—a list of top 50 management thinkers globally—for a third time for continued work on his theory of two-sided markets, used extensively in platform business models.
+Dartmouth Engineering's Geoffrey Parker, Hutchinson '68A Professor of Engineering Innovation, director of the Master of Engineering Management (MEM) program, and interim faculty director for the Irving Institute for Energy and Society, has been ranked in the Thinkers50—a list of top 50 management thinkers globally—for a third time for continued work on his theory of two-sided markets, used extensively in platform business models.
 Parker's research partner Marshall Van Alstyne of Boston University was also recognized.

-"We were pleased and honored to be nominated and win the award because there are so many impressive people among the awardees, said Parker.
+"We were pleased to be nominated and win the award because there are so many impressive people among the awardees, said Parker.
 "To be recognized among these individuals is a great honor."

 Parker and Van Alstyne's research helps firms decide on the best ways to build technology systems that create network effects and new sources of value.
 "The theory of two-sided markets that we developed back in 2000 is still incredibly powerful in helping firms both predict and design business models and systems," Parker said.

-Looking to the future, Parker said he and Van Alstyne have been approached by companies who want to share their data externally but are hesitant for fear of data leaks or pricing anomalies.
-The mechanisms that Parker and Van Alstyne are designing will help firms solve these problems.
+Looking to the future, having been approached by companies who want to share their data externally but are hesitant for fear of data leaks or pricing anomalies, Parker and Van Alstyne are designing mechanisms to help firms solve these problems.
+They recently served on a team of economists who offered guidance to the European Union on the Digital Markets Act, and are continuing to work to solve the problem of sharing data without disclosing critical information.

 In addition to data sharing, Parker is thinking about how to use data and platforms in the context of the energy transition.
 Specifically, how to accelerate the transition away from fossil fuels to a low carbon system.
 "There are a couple of initiatives that my doctoral students and I are working on in that space," Parker said.